Green House Color Schemes

 Things To Know When Choosing Green Siding Colors

 Brighten up your home and boost that curb appeal with a brilliant selection of new paint and siding colors.
 Knowing a few basic facts will help find the absolute perfect siding colors.

 Choosing your home’s colors is an intimidating process and there’s always a fear you might make costly mistakes.
 Unlike painting a room or a front door, it’s difficult to change siding colors once you’ve done all the work.
 House colors can have an impact not only on how you feel about your home, but on its value too.
 Choosing a combination of colors that are pleasing to the eye is crucial.

 That’s why we’ve put together the simple diagram below.
-Understanding the basic parts of your siding and how they all fit together are important things to know before picking any colors.
+Understanding the basic parts of your siding and how they all fit together is important to know before you start picking colors.

 What Are The Different Siding Parts Called?